aflupton/DoctorLookup_API/README.md

 ## Description

-An app that assists in finding a doctor within a specified search area.
-The user enters their location and medical issue and the app returns a list of the relevant doctors.
+An app that assists in finding a doctor within a hard coded search area.
+The user enters a name and medical issue and the app returns a list of the specified doctors.

 ## Setup
 1. Clone this repository (DoctorLookup_API) from Github.